Skip Navigation

 The University of Kansas Cancer Center is the only academic cancer center in the state.
 It is located in Kansas City, a metropolitan area shared by the states of Kansas and Missouri.
 The cancer center’s catchment area includes all 105 counties in Kansas and 18 counties in western Missouri.

 As such, the cancer center’s catchment area encompasses a diverse set of communities.
-This includes a rapidly growing Latino community, Black /African Americans, Native Americans, immigrant and rural communities – all of whom tend to have difficulty accessing care.
-For example, African American women are more likely than white women to die of breast cancer, and rural Kansans are more likely to die of colorectal cancer compared to Kansans living in urban and semi-urban communities.
+This includes a rapidly growing Latino community, Black/African Americans, Native Americans, immigrant and rural communities – all of whom tend to have difficulty accessing care.
+For example, African American women are more likely than White women to die of breast cancer, and rural Kansans are more likely to die of colorectal cancer compared to Kansans living in urban and semi-urban communities.

 Catchment area numbers